 The focus areas for this 4-week enforcement wave will be speeding, following too closely (tailgating), and "driving right, passing left."
 Law enforcement agencies will also monitor roadways for motorists exhibiting unsafe driving behaviors like driving too fast for conditions, careless driving, red light running and any other aggressive driving actions.

 Municipal police agencies that participated in last year’s campaign wrote 43,154 citations, including 28,235 for speeding, 1,655 for occupant protection violations, 2,807 for red light violations and 132 impaired driving arrests.

-Do not attempt to follow or pursue the vehicle.
+Call 911 and report the driver to your local police or PA State Police.
 Remember to pull over to a safe location to use your cell phone to contact local or state police.

 Source: Pennsylvania Traffic Safety Enforcement Resource Center